101companies/101rails/README.md

     bundle exec rake change_role

 You will be asked for your email and new role.
-Just type email from your github account and role **admin**.
+Just type email from your GitHub account and role **admin**.

 ## Contributing